Note

 - An individual-level score is produced for each user by dividing the count of active days by 12.
 For example, eight days of usage results in (8/12) × 100 = 66.67.
 12 days over a 28 day period is equivalent to an average of three days per week.

 - The tenant-level score is produced by taking the average score across all licensed users in the organization.
-If the score is 50 out of 100, this means that, on average, licensed users in your organization used Microsoft 365 Copilot on six days out of the past 28 days (which means an average of 1.5 days per week).
+A score of 50 out of 100, indicates that, on average, licensed users in your organization use Microsoft 365 Copilot for six days out of the past 28 days (which means an average of 1.5 days per week).

 Peer benchmark for AI adoption score

-The AI adoption score peer benchmark allows you to compare your organization's score with organizations like yours.
-Consistent with other scores in Adoption Score, the benchmark is calculated by taking the average AI adoption score across organizations similar to yours (based on your region, industry, and number of users licensed for Microsoft 365).
-To learn more, see Interpreting your organization's Adoption Score
+The AI adoption score peer benchmark helps you compare your organization's score with organizations like yours.
+The benchmark is an average of the AI adoption scores of organizations similar to yours, based on region, industry, and number of licensed users.
+For more information, see Understand your organization's Adoption Score.

 Time trends

 Time trend data is provided for each category score to track progress.
-This allows visibility of Copilot usage across various Microsoft 365 applications over different time ranges, similar to other categories.
+This data provides visibility of Copilot usage across various Microsoft 365 applications over different time ranges, similar to other categories.
 Alongside the current 28-day rolling period (RL28), insights are available for:

 - 30 days (RL30)